halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 3. Give the segment a name - for example, "Enterprise Plan".
 The key will be generated for you based upon the name.
 You can also optionally add a description.
 4. Choose the "Standard" segment option and then click "Save segment".

 We'll need to repeat this process until we've created a segment representing each plan within the entitlements structure.
-In our example, the targeting for these segments will be based upon a `plan` attribute of our `tenant` context, but the attribute can be whatever you choose based upon the structure of your tenant data.
+In our example, the segments are targeted based upon a `plan` attribute in our `tenant` context, but the attribute can be whatever you need based upon the structure of your tenant/customer data.

 Once the segments are created, we can create rules to assign our contexts to each segment.